-However, Resting the leg or limiting movement may help you avoid Inner Knee Pain, but it can also stiffen the joint and slow recovery.
+However, Resting the leg or limiting movement may help you avoid Inner Knee Pain in fort worth, but it can also stiffen the joint and slow recovery.
 In the case of OA, not enough exercise may speed up the rate of damage to the joint.

 Also, Low-impact activities are a good option, such as:

 - Swimming or water exercise.